Nikos Galis: Aris Thessaloniki

 In June 1991, Galis was chosen as a member of The Balkans Selection All-Star Team that played against The European Selection All-Star Team at the 1991 FIBA Centennial Jubilee.
 The 1991 FIBA Jubilee event was held in order to commemorate the 100th anniversary of the creation of the sport of basketball in 1891, by the Canadian James Naismith.
 The FIBA Jubilee All-Star Game took place at the Peace and Friendship Stadium, in Piraeus, Athens, Greece, and it included numerous legends of European basketball.
 The Balkans' All-Star Selection won the game, by a score of 103–102.
 Galis was the game's top scorer, with 20 points.

 On 19 December 1991, in one of his final FIBA EuroLeague games with Aris Thessaloniki, Galis rolled back the clock.
 At the age of 34, he scored 46 points, on 13/20 field goals overall, 8/14 2-point field goals, 5/6 3-point field goals, and 15/18 free throws, in a 111–108 loss against the Italian League club Olimpia Milano.
 However, Aris Thessaloniki's 1991–92 FIBA EuroLeague season was a disappointment, as the club finished group stage play with a record of 3–11.

 Also in that same 1991–92 season, in a Greek League game against Panionios Athens, Galis scored 48 points, on 17/21 field goals overall, 15/18 2-point field goals, 2/3 3-point field goals, and 12/13 free throws.
 However, Aris Thessaloniki failed to make it to the 1992 Greek League's Finals.
 It was the first time that the team had not won the Greek League championship, since 1984.

 Eventually, the 1991–92 season ended up being Galis' final campaign with Aris Thessaloniki.
-At that time, the team was under new management and was trying to bring down the club's debts.
-That combined with Galis' huge salary for that time, and the fact that the team was in a period of decline, were the main causes for his departure.
-Galis, who adored the city of Thessaloniki and Aris' fans, had originally insisted on remaining in the club and playing for the team, as he believed that he still had a lot to offer the club.
+At the time, the team was under new management and was trying to bring down the club's debts.
+That combined with Galis' huge salary at the time and the fact that the team was in a period of decline, were the main reasons for his departure.
+Galis, who adored the city of Thessaloniki and Aris' fans, had originally insisted on remaining with the club and playing for the team, as he believed that he still had a lot to offer.
 Ultimately however, Galis was forced to leave the club.
 In his last game for the club, Galis scored 18 points (6/9, 6/9, 0/2) as Aris beat AEK 74–62 to win yet another Greek Cup title in 1992.